ivan100-ivoop/ClansManager/README.md

 # ClansManager

 ClansManager is plugin for minecraft java.
-This plugin allow you to create clans with bank also clan chat and clan bank.
+This plugin allow you to create clans with bank also clan chat and clan chest.
 ClansManager also have admin commands to easy manager player clans.

 # Player Command